validate() function

 /**

-* The actual value that caused the validation failure
+* The actual value that failed validation.

 *